potassco/anthem/README.md

 ## Examples
 Examples of verification problems are grouped by equivalence (strong or external) within the `res/examples` directory.
-For example, vist the `res/examples/external_equivalence/cover` directory for instructions on how to compare a program solving the Exact Cover program (`cover.1.lp`) against a first-order specification (`cover.spec`).
+For example, vist the `res/examples/external_equivalence/cover` directory for instructions on how to compare a program solving the Exact Cover problem (`cover.1.lp`) against a first-order specification (`cover.spec`).

 ## License